Trusted WordPress tutorials, when you need them most.

 WordPress comes with a built-in search feature.
 However, it doesn’t search all types of content such as comments, product reviews, or custom post types.

-This may stop the visitor from finding what they’re looking for, including products they may want to buy on your online store.
+This may prevent visitors from finding what they’re looking for, including products they may want to buy on your online store.

 The easiest way to improve the built-in WordPress search algorithm is by using SearchWP.